louking/members/docs/meetings-member-guide.rst

 **Navigation:** Meetings > My Action Items (or via the link in the emailed :term:`invitation <invite>`)

 To see what :term:`action items <action item>` you have outstanding, or update the status or progress for any of these, you can use the My Action Items view.
-(Hopefully your action items are written more clearly than what you see here, but of course these are what was being used for system testing.)
+(Normally, action items are written more clearly than what you see here, but of course these are what was being used for system testing.)

 .. image:: images/my-action-items-view.*